Kratak/LEARNING-weather-app/README.md

 Entry of log, project setup.

-## To do
+## Todo

 #### Errors
     try catch to wrap whole functions
 #### Errors /

 #### Button
-To use the button, withouy messing with code just simple keframes to move him down out of visibility.
+To use the button, without messing with code just simple keyframes to move him down out of visibility.
 ####  Button /